Severe storms are possible this holiday weekend - KTVZ

 By Allison Chinchar, CNN Meteorologist

-Storm systems will make for a messy holiday weekend across most of the United States, with a soggy and stormy start to Passover — with a risk of isolated tornadoes — for many in the Southeast and Northeast, plus Easter eggs possibly covered in snow from Montana to Michigan.
+Storm systems will make for a messy holiday weekend across most of the United States, with a soggy start to Passover for many in the Southeast and Northeast — including a risk of isolated tornadoes — while Easter eggs could possibly be covered in snow from Montana to Michigan.

 Severe storms make for soggy Southeast